|Title:||Berlin - Moscow|

-long walk, interesting book
+long walk, good book

-Wolfgang Büscher looking for tragedy?
+Wolfgang Büscher looking for the Russian Soul?

 That being said, I found this book to be surprisingly dark.
 It seemed like there was an underlying theme of Büscher constantly meeting with melancholy and tragedy.
 Sometimes (only sometimes) his writing even reminded me a bit of that of Werner Herzog.
 Of course this book was a lot better than that, but I still would have liked it to be a bit lighter.

 Was Büscher looking for some sort of permanently depressed “Russian soul”?

 Büscher’s feat of walking from Berlin to Moscow is great, and so is his writing style.
 His storytelling is nice, as are his observations and insight.